mwiedmann/cx16CodingInC/Chapter05-Video-Memory/README.md

 1. Using the VERA "Addr" registers, set the VRAM address you want to access.
 2. Read from or write to the VERA DATA0 register.
 The value is either pulled from or written to the address you set in step 1.

 Why do we have to do this?
 The reason is because the CX16 uses 16 bit memory addresses.
 This means we can only access 64KB of total memory.
 We learned that the main memory is 40KB + some special registers + 8KB banked RAM + some other stuff.
 Where is the 128KB of VRAM?
 There is no way to map that much extra memory into a 16 bit addressing scheme.
 Instead, the architects of the CX16 are forced to use some kind of indirection to access all of this additional VRAM.
-This may seem inconvienient but I think you'll see that it isn't all that bad, and VERA provides an interesting helper in the form of "Address Increment" that makes it much easier to use.
+This may seem inconvenient but I think you'll see that it isn't all that bad, and VERA provides an interesting helper in the form of "Address Increment" that makes it much easier to use.

 ## VRAM Addresses
 To access each byte in 128KB requires a 17 bit address.
 1KB is actually 1024 bytes because everything is always a power of 2 in computing.
 128KB is then 128*1024 = `131,072`.
 Grab a calculator and do 2^17 (2 to the power of 17) and you will get `131,072`.
 With 17 bits we can "point to" any of the 131,072 bytes.
 To get 17 bits, we will need to use 2 bytes (16 bits) + "borrow" 1 bit from a 3rd byte.